nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 What is execution context?
     It's the set of variables that are available to be accessed at any given point as a program is being run. -->

+## Scope
+So, we already know that when a variable is declared inside of a function, it's inaccessible outside of that function.

 ## Revisiting `this`

-The `this` keyword can be challenging to grasp.
-We know that every time an execution context is created (i.e. a function is run), we have access to a variable called `this` which can be very useful for writing dynamic code.
+We mentioned that the `this` keyword will refer to an object when used in a method.
+And now we know that every time an execution context is created (i.e. a function is run), we have access to a `this`.

-`this` will be pointing to a different object depending on how the function is invoked.
-Let's look at a few scenarios that change the value of `this` depending on how the function is called.
+The value of the `this` variable is assigned when the function is created and can be reassigned depending on how the function is called.

+Let's look at a few scenarios that change the value of `this`:

 ```js
 // global scope, we already have access to this